 I’ve noticed a trend with many writers to bury their pitch halfway through their query letter.
 This is bad practice because the editor loses interest before he ever gets to your pitch.

 Front-loading your query letters with superfluous information tells the editor that this is your typical writing style.
 Editors don’t appreciate this.
 It tells them they will have a lot of work to do when you submit your article - editing out large chunks of unnecessary verbiage.

 Editors are busy people.
 Do whatever you can to save them time.
 Showcase a clear and concise writing style in your query letter.

 My advice is to get straight to the point in your query letter with your story angle.
+Use my Direct Pitch Technique as your query letter strategy.
 Then add in the “who, what, where, when, and why” of your proposed story in subsequent paragraphs.

 You’re not in this game to make friends with the editor.
 It’s a professional business relationship.
 Don’t bore them with extraneous information.

 Things have changed radically in freelance writing over the past several years.
 In order to succeed, you need to shift with the times and defy the old “rules”.
 Instead, make your own rules.
 It’s one of the biggest benefits of being a freelancer.